GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 clck -F intel_hpc_platform_compat-hpc-2018.0
 ```

 Notice this job took ~2-3 minutes to start, since all compute nodes have to install the packages at boot time.
-In a real production system, this would be part of the slurm image (wich is also possible with the HPC Toolkit).
+In a real production system, this would be part of the slurm image (which is also possible with the HPC Toolkit).

 Since we used the compute partition, the job ran on [Compute Optimized
 instances](https://cloud.google.com/compute/docs/compute-optimized-machines),